Free Kitchen Hacks eBook

 Sweet Potato Hummus Ingredients - Sweet potatoes, salt, Tahini, lemon, pepper, olive oil, and garlic

 Before you strain your sweet potatoes, save some of the water your sweet potatoes boiled in.
-You will most likely not need it, but if you want to loosen the consistency of your Sweet Potato Hummus, 1-2 tablespoons of this water will come in handy!
+You will most likely not need it, but your Sweet Potato Hummus seems a little too thick, 1-2 tablespoons of this water will come in handy!

-This vegan dip recipe works best with a food processor or high-powered blender.
+This fall sweet potato dip recipe works best with a food processor or high-powered blender.

 Add all of your ingredients to the food processor, including the boiled sweet potatoes, Tahini, olive oil, garlic, lemon, salt, and pepper.